jimmyhang6/Plaid-Lab/README.md

 <br/>

 1. Go back to the Atom window
-2. Now that you see the code, can you find where the typo is?
+2. Now that you see the code, can you find which part in the code the typo is located at?
 <details>
  <summary> Need help finding the typo? </summary>
 You can use Command+F to search in Atom for the typo or refer to line 37